Guergeiro/bd/README.md

-# bd2
+# bd
-This is a repository to be used in my database class.
+This is a repository to be used for bd.

 ## Table of Contents
 - [How to start](#how-to-start)